-At Questline, we send a lot of emails on behalf of our energy utility clients.
+At Questline Digital, we send a lot of emails on behalf of our energy utility clients.
 And our client success team fields a lot of questions about email best practices and the best way to get an energy company’s message to their customers.
 The internet is full of contradictory information — and that can lead to a lot of confusion.
 Let’s answer a few of the most asked questions and debunk the most common email marketing myths.

 Myth 1: Spam words always get your email filtered